abearman/sparrow-dev/research/how_to_fly_drone.md

 ### Flight modes that require GPS:
 Flight modes that use GPS-positioning data require an active GPS lock prior to takeoff.

+#### Guided ("GUIDED" in ArduCopter)
+Guided mode is a version of standard flight with GPS lock.
+In Guided, Solo will maintain its altitude and position in the air, unless you control the left and right joysticks.
+Guided mode uses GPS positioning in order to maintain the position of your Solo.

-#### GUIDED (GUIDED in ArduCopter)
+#### Drift ("DRIFT" in ArduCopter)
-Guided mode is a capability of Copter to dynamically guide the copter to a target location wirelessly using a telemetry radio module and ground station application.
-This page provides instructions for using guided mode.
+Drift mode requires GPS lock and provides a plane-like flying experience.
+Drift is ideal for navigating Solo using the video feed.
+This is known as first-person view (FPV) and provides an immersive flying experience.
+In Drift, Solo combines roll, pitch, and yaw onto the controller’s right stick.

+To navigate Solo in Drift, move the right stick to initiate a coordinated turn in that direction.
+Releasing the right stick causes Solo to drift to a stop over a two-second period.
+Solo does not automatically control altitude in Drift, and requires constant adjustments to the throttle stick when flying in Drift.

+### Flight modes that do not require GPS:

-#### Fly:Manual (ALT_HOLD in ArduCopter)
+#### Fly:Manual ("ALT_HOLD" in ArduCopter)
 Fly:Manual mode is a version of standard flight without GPS lock.
 In Fly:Manual, the throttle stick controls altitude the same way as standard flight (Fly mode).
 However, Fly:Manual includes no GPS positioning so that, when you release the right stick, Solo will not hold its position; it will drift according to wind conditions and existing momentum.
 When flying in Fly:Manual, make constant adjustment to the right stick to control Solo’s position and use the left stick to maintain Solo’s orientation.

-### Flight modes that do not require GPS:
+#### Stabilize ("STABILIZE" in ArduCopter)
+Stabilize mode provides full manual control without autopilot assistance.
+In stabilize, the roll and pitch angles are monitored and regulated so that Solo returns to level when you release the right stick.
+The throttle stick controls power and acceleration directly; it does not correspond to altitude.
+Stabilize requires fine-tuned control of both the left and right sticks to fly Solo.
+Stabilize does not require GPS lock.

+#### Acro ("ACRO" in ArduCopter)
+Acro is the most advanced of Solo’s flight modes.
+It provides unrestricted control over Solo’s roll and pitch angles.
+Acro is intended for performing aerial acrobatics, flips, and maneuvers requiring extreme angles.
+No altitude or position assistance is available in Acro, so be prepared to make constant adjustment to both sticks.

+Acro is a copter-frame oriented mode, meaning that, in Acro, Solo always responds to controls relative to its own orientation.
+Acro does not require GPS lock.

+#### Sport ("SPORT" in ArduCopter)
+Sport mode in a modified version of Acro that includes altitude assistance and earth-frame orientation.
+With altitude assistance, the throttle stick behaves the same in Sport as it does in standard flight (Fly mode).

+Earth-frame orientation differs from copter-frame orientation in that the direction of yaw rotation is in relation to the earth instead of in relation to the copter itself.
+For example, if Solo is pitched forward in Sport mode and left yaw is applied, Solo maintains the same pitch angle and rotate around the vertical axis.
+This differs from Acro’s copter-frame orientation, in which, in the same situation, Solo performs a cartwheel.
+Sport does not require GPS lock.

+#### Land ("LAND" in ArduCopter)
+Land Mode attempts to bring the Solo straight down.
+Upon reaching the ground, Solo will automatically shut-down the motors and disarm the copter if the pilot’s throttle is at minimum.

 ## Guided Takeoff